abilandz/PH8124/Lecture_7/Lecture_7.md

 $Var1   $Var2
 ```

-Neither variable was replaced in the printout with its content, because the special meaning of both ```$```'s was killed with strong quotes, and the exact number of empty characters was also preserved in the printout.
+Neither variable was replaced in the printout with its content, because the special meaning of both ```$``` was killed with strong quotes, and the exact number of empty characters was also preserved in the printout.

 Strong quotes are used frequently for the file or directory whose name contains empty characters: